-KEEP THE drops in the mouth for 5 minutes.
+Keep the drops in the mouth for 5 minutes.

-Adjust to the body weight: For each kg (kilogram) above 110 kg, add a drop for grown-ups, i.e., 12 drops 2 times daily for H30.
+Adjust for the body weight: For each kg (kilogram) above 110 kg, add a drop for grown-ups, i.e., 12 drops 2 times daily for H30.
 For children, reduce the amount of drops to about the half.

 For acute troubles: Take the drops for as long as the trouble(s) last, for example 5 to 7 days.